By David Collazo

-The redirection capabilities built into Linux provide you with a robust set of tools used to make all sorts of tasks easier to accomplish.
-Whether you're writing complex software or performing file management through the command line, knowing how to manipulate the different I/O streams in your environment will greatly increase your productivity.
+The redirection capabilities built into Linux provide you with a robust set of tools to optimize many workflows.
+The “Unix philosophy” of software development was to make tools that each do one thing well, and this philosophy has been carried forward to modern command-line tools, which are individually powerful, and exponentially more so when combined.
+Whether you’re writing complex software or just working on the command line, knowing how to manipulate the different I/O streams in your environment will greatly increase your productivity.

 Input and output in the Linux environment is distributed across three streams.
 These streams are:

 standard input (stdin)

 During standard interactions between the user and the terminal, standard input comes from the user’s keyboard.
 Standard output and standard error are displayed on the user’s terminal as text.
 Collectively, the three streams are referred to as the standard streams.